MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

 ---
-title: "Introduction to Storyboards"
+title: "Introduction to Storyboards in Xamarin.iOS"
-description: "A Storyboard is a visual representation of the appearance and flow of your application.
-Xamarin has introduced a Designer to allow Xamarin.iOS applications to take advantage of storyboards, so you can design your application screen visually and access the views, controllers and segues with C# for more control." ms.prod: xamarin ms.assetid: A3339BD2-9F56-7965-25F5-4B7C991EB775 ms.technology: xamarin-ios
+description: "This document provides an introduction to storyboards in Xamarin.iOS.
+It describes how a storyboard is used to define a user interface, segues, and how to use the iOS Designer to edit storyboard files." ms.prod: xamarin ms.assetid: A3339BD2-9F56-7965-25F5-4B7C991EB775 ms.technology: xamarin-ios